 Important Security Information

 Installing antivirus software and keeping it up to date with the latest virus definitions are two of the most important things you can do to protect your computer against viruses and worms.
-NYU offers Symantec AntiVirus and Lavasoft Ad-Aware software on the ITS-Licensed Software page.
+NYU offers licensed copies of Symantec anti-virus software; see the ITS-Licensed Software page for details.
 Once you have installed the software, be sure to use the LiveUpdate feature, and set it to automatically check for new virus definitions every day.

 Windows computer owners should also set their computer to check Windows Update every day for new operating systems patches.
 Macintosh owners should set their computer's Software Update feature (in the System Preferences) to check for updates each day.
 Instructions and a list of the additional steps you should take to protect your computer are available in the Security FAQs.

 Access to the Internet is made available to NYU community members as part of the educational computing and networking resources of the University.
 Such resources and use of NYU's network are privileges and must be exercised in conformity with all applicable ITS policies and all applicable federal and local laws.
 In particular, be sure to familiarize yourself with the policies regulating the use of peer-to-peer applications on NYU-NET.
 Failure to abide by ITS policies can result in suspension of network privileges and referral of the matter to the appropriate disciplinary process.

 NYUHome (http://home.nyu.edu) is your best resource for keeping up to date with the latest news from the Washington Square campus.
 NYUHome also provides access to many web-based services and tools, including email, spam filtering, Albert, NYU Classes, computer security alerts, software, and NYU Libraries resources.
 More information about NYUHome is available at www.nyu.edu/its/nyuhome.

 - Make sure that you've successfully registered your computer and have followed all the instructions on the registration form (see Register Your Laptop Computer above).